Elmetayer/VBA-outlook-export/README.md

 - HOUR : hour when email was sent
 - DAY : day when email was sent
 - WEEKDAY : weekday when email was sent
+- WEEK : week number when email was sent
+- YEAR : year when email was sent
 - MONTH : month when email was sent
 - SUBJECT : email's subject
 - SUBJECT_WORDS : number of words in email's subject